vtrixe/EcommerceStore/README.md

 docker-compose up -d This will start a Docker container with all of the necessary dependencies.
 The client will then be accessible at http://localhost:3000.

-Using Docker run

-To set up the client-side using docker run, you will need to first pull the image from Docker Hub:

-docker pull rajbeerji123/dezire-store Once the image has been pulled, you can start the client-side application using the following command:

-docker run -p 3000:3000 rajbeerji123/dezire-store This will start a single container with the client-side application.

 ## Conclusion

 This custom ecommerce admin backend is a powerful tool for fashion businesses to build their online marketplaces.
 It is built with cutting-edge technologies and offers a wide range of features.
 We are excited to see how businesses use this backend to build successful online marketplaces.